 Related: Mermaid Tail Calm Down Sensory Bottle

-Falling Hearts Sensory Bottle
+Falling Hearts Sensory Bottle:

 Play with this slow-falling heart sensory bottle for a day or two to ensure you like how it moves.
 If you want the hearts to fall faster, add more water.
 Add more clear liquid hand soap if you would like the hearts to fall slightly slower.
+Clear liquid hand soap will slow down the contents inside, even if you use clear glue to make the bottle.

 Related: Love Bugs Craft